 Note: You can only get the Shadow Black model with a Core i7 CPU.

-You can configure the Lenovo Yoga 9i with 8GB or 16GB of memory.
-8GB is enough for most people with light workloads; however, it might be worth upgrading to 16GB as it'll help avoid slowdowns when multitasking heavily and make the laptop more future-proof.
-Also, the memory isn't user-upgradeable, so you can't add more later on.
+You can configure this laptop with 8GB or 16GB of memory.
+8GB is enough for most people with light workloads; however, upgrading to 16GB might be worth it to help avoid slowdowns when multitasking heavily and make the laptop more future-proof.
+Also, the memory isn't user-upgradeable, so you can't add more later.

 The Lenovo Yoga 9i has a great overall score in Cinebench R23.
 Like in Geekbench 5, the Intel i7-1195G7's single-thread performance is outstanding and among the best for CPUs of its generation.
 However, its multi-thread performance is only decent due to its limited number of cores and threads and thermal throttling.
 For professional-level rendering or other related tasks, it's best to go with a CPU that has more cores and threads and in a laptop with better cooling so that the CPU can maintain its full performance over an extended period.

 The Lenovo 9i performs poorly in the Basemark GPU benchmark.
-It has a good score for integrated graphics, but it's still far behind even entry-level dedicated GPUs.
-You can play some light puzzle-like games that aren't graphically demanding, though you'll have to play at low settings or at 720p to get playable frame rates.
+It has a good score for integrated graphics but is still far behind even entry-level dedicated GPUs.
+You can play some light puzzle-like games that aren't graphically demanding, though you'll have to play at low settings or 720p to get playable frame rates.

-The Lenovo Yoga 9i's storage drive performance is outstanding.
-It has very fast sequential and random read and write speeds, allowing the system to boot up, launch apps, and transfer files quickly.
+The storage drive performance is outstanding.
+It has fast sequential and random read and write speeds, allowing the system to boot up, launch apps, and quickly transfer files.
 There are SSDs with faster sequential speeds, like the Apple MacBook Pro 14 (2021)'s, but the Yoga 9i's SSD is fast enough if you only perform general productivity tasks and don't transfer large files regularly.
-Also, the storage drive is user-replaceable, meaning you can swap it out for a faster one later on.
+Also, the storage drive is user-replaceable, meaning you can swap it out for a faster one later.
 The speed of the SSD may vary depending on the size, as larger SSDs tend to perform better.

-The Lenovo Yoga 9i has decent battery life.
+The battery life is decent.
 It lasts long enough to get you through a typical 8-hour day of light productivity tasks, but just barely, so you may have to plug it in at some point for a quick charge.
 Video playback consumes more power; however, you can still comfortably get through a couple of full-length movies.
 Although the battery life is very short when gaming or performing demanding tasks, it's still very good compared to gaming laptops or mobile workstations with a dedicated GPU.
-Models with the 4k panel have shorter battery life, lasting around 7 hours of light productivity, according to most online feedback.
-Battery life varies greatly depending on usage.
+According to most online feedback, models with the 4k panel have shorter battery life, lasting around 7 hours of light productivity.

 Civilization VI runs poorly on the Lenovo Yoga 9i.
 It's a bit choppy at high settings, but since it's a turn-based game that's very playable at 30 fps, you only need to turn down a few settings to get there.
 That said, the turn time is very long.
 The Core i5s will perform slightly worse; they're in the same ballpark as the Core i5-1135G7 in the Lenovo Yoga 7i 14 (2021).